-Audra Buck-Coleman (she/her) is an author, educator, designer, and researcher.
+Audra Buck-Coleman (she/her/hers) is an author, educator, designer, and researcher.
 Her research and creative practice focus on social justice design, the ways art and design can create positive change in culture and society.
 She holds a Ph.D. in sociology from University of Maryland, College Park; an MFA in design from Cranbrook Academy of Art; and a Bachelor in Journalism from University of Missouri.
 Dr. Buck-Coleman leverages this expertise to research issues of culture, racial and social inequality, identity, social psychology, and social movements.
 She concentrates this work on the ways art and design perpetuate and can potentially undermine stereotypes and bias.
 She explores what design has done and can do in terms of closing the distance between our perceived identity differences and advocating for underrepresented groups.
 Her projects have frequently manifested as experiential designs, co-designed with community stakeholders and framed for local audiences.

-She is currently working on two books.
+She is also working on two books.
 The first addresses best practices for community-based, social justice design.
 In it, she leverages her collaborative projects to addresses issues such as making an impact, assessing impact, conflict management, emotion management, and cultural expectations as well as pitfalls and successful strategies for engaging communities.
 This book demonstrates how to incorporate social science research approaches into social justice design projects.

 Of the 18 collaborative projects she has led or co-led, nine have engaged off-campus partners, two have been conducted internationally, 11 have addressed issues of underrepresented groups, and 14 have resulted in exhibitions.
 She has taught more than 70 classes on three campuses: Wayne State University, University of Alabama at Birmingham, and University of Maryland, College Park, where she was an associate professor with tenure and the inaugural director of the graphic design program.